 - For general wellness: once or twice a month

-- For chronic tension or desk-job pain: every 1–2 weeks
+- For chronic tension or desk-job tightness: every 1–2 weeks

 - For active recovery (running, lifting): weekly during heavy training